Robustness against Adversarial Attacks in Neural Networks using Incremental Dissipativity: Conclusion

 \section{Conclusion}

-In this work we proposed a robustness certificate for neural networks based on QSR-dissipativity.
-This method guarantees that a change in the input produces a bounded change in the output, that is, the neural network function is sector bounded.
-Using an Incremental Quadratic Constraint framework, we first expressed the certificate in the form of a linear matrix inequality.
+We proposed a robustness certificate for neural networks based on QSR-dissipativity.
+This method guarantees that a change in the input produces a bounded change in the output, that is, the neural network function is incrementally sector bounded.
+We first expressed the certificate in the form of a linear matrix inequality.
 By using the compositional properties of dissipativity, we then decomposed the certificate into one for individual layers of the neural network.
 We also proposed a sufficient condition based on a spectral norm bound to offer a more computationally tractable problem for deep neural network structures.
-We then presented the results for experiments using a 3 layer feed-forward network and an Alexnet structurure, trained with datasets MNIST and CIFAR-10 respectively.
+We presented the results for experiments using a 3 layer feed-forward network and an Alexnet structurure, trained with MNIST and CIFAR-10 respectively.
 Results showed superior performance when compared to vanilla training and $L_2$ regularization.
-As a future work, different classes of neural networks, such as Recurrent Neural Networks, Graph Neural Networks, and others can be studied.